 The Westside Orchard Garden is our main focus for 8 months of the year.
 Our annual harvest from this 2.2-acre former city park is dedicated to Meals on Wheels, the Head Start preschoolers, and the Boys & Girls club youth and their families.
 The first year (2013) we donated 500 lbs. of fresh produce to the Head Start Program; year 2 (2014) we increased our harvest to 4000# donated.
-2015 was a tough year, and we didn't meet our goals, but we have a goal this year of supplying the Head Start and the Boys & Girls Club with fresh produce all summer and fall.
-Report coming later this fall with our final harvest numbers!
+2015 was a tough year, and we didn't meet our goals, and both 2016 and 2017 yielded about 2000# of fresh produce donated to a variety of local organizations. .

-We had youth from the Boys & Girls Club in the Garden almost every day this summer for our Summer in the Garden Program.
-We are currently planning with a variety of groups to continue the youth participation.
+We had youth from many organizations - the Boys & Girls Club in the Garden, the Salvation Army Youth Program, the Cameron Family Center (Rescue Mission - in the Garden this summer for our Summer in the Garden Program.
+Numbers rose to around 125-150 in the garden each week, which kept our 3 AmeriCorps Summer Associates very busy.
+We are currently planning with additional groups to expand the youth participation.

-- Continued to add to the installation of our drip irrigation system, reducing water needs once again ... (the 1st year we hand watered from a water truck, year 2 we had some drip irrigation and some hand-watering,same with year 3, and this year, we have worked hard to bring it to the apple orchard and the north orchard).
+- Continued improving our drip irrigation system, reducing water needs once again ... (the 1st year we hand watered from a water truck, year 2 we had some drip irrigation and some hand-watering,same with year 3, and this year, we have worked hard to bring it to the apple orchard and the north orchard).

-- Have installed our own 5 beehives, which are buzzing, and include 2 "flow-hives" - a new concept developed in Australia.
+- Our own 5 beehivesare doing well, buzzing and making honey, and which include 2 "flow-hives" - a new concept developed in Australia.
 Much easier on the bees when we harvest - be sure to come and watch this innovative way to harvest honey!
-We have honey for sale - check out the Captain's Store.
+You can order our honey "for a donation".